theabrahamaudu/multi-platform-job-scraper/README.md

 # multi-platform-job-scraper

-This app, when completed, will be able to concurrently scrape job listings from multiple job search platforms and then save the responses to a s=csv file for later reference.
+This app, when completed, will be able to concurrently scrape Nigerian job listings from multiple job search platforms and then save the responses to a csv file for later reference.

+The scrapers are built majorly with Selenuim and a little bit of Beautiful Soup.

-It is a subset of a bigger project -- a job recommeder platform.
+This project is a subset of a bigger project -- a job recommeder platform.

 Current websites covered are:
 - LinkedIn
 - Indeed
 - Glassdoor